Dogs in Chinese mythology: "Foo Dogs"

-This story was recorded in the Soushenji.

 Other canids in Chinese mythology

 Other members of the canidae family also figure in Chinese mythology, including wolves and foxes.
 The portrayal of these is usually quite different than in the case of dogs.

 Tales and literature on foxes is especially extensive, with foxes often having magical qualities, such as being able to shift back and forth to human shape, live for incredible life spans, and to grow supernumerary tails (nine being common).